 - Cell surface penicillin-binding protein (PBP 1a): Enables streptococcal cells to resist intracellular killing by phagocytic cells.

-- Hyaluronic acid lyase: Which may act to spread infection by the breakdown of hyaluronic acid in the extracellular matrix, and may act on the hyaluronic acid present in concentrations in placental tissues, fetal tissues, and amniotic fluids.
+- Hyaluronic acid lyase: This may act to spread infection by the breakdown of hyaluronic acid in the extracellular matrix, and may act on the hyaluronic acid present in concentrations in placental tissues, fetal tissues, and amniotic fluids.

 - C antigen: